Retail Waste Guide 2024

 Are biodegradable and compostable packaging the same thing?

-No. Biodegradable and compostable packaging is not the same thing.
+Biodegradable and compostable packaging are not the same.

-Biodegradable packaging is designed to break down naturally over time, whereas compostable packaging is designed to be composted in soil, requiring specific conditions to be degraded.
+Biodegradable packaging is made to break down naturally over time, while compostable packaging is intended to decompose in soil under specific conditions.

-Compostable packaging has been argued to be significantly more environmentally friendly than biodegradable packaging.
+Some argue that compostable packaging is much more environmentally friendly than biodegradable packaging.

 Reusable Packaging

-An emerging trend in sustainable packaging is the adoption of reusable materials.
+An emerging trend in sustainable packaging is the use of reusable materials.

-This involves designing packaging that can be easily cleaned and reused, either by the consumer or through a closed-loop system with the retailer.
+This involves creating packaging that can be easily cleaned and reused, either by the consumer or through a closed-loop system with the retailer.

 Examples of Reusable Packaging: